co1ncidence/co1ncidence.github.io/mysite/content/about/index.md

 date: 2020-08-02T23:44:22-05:00
 ---

-> "Minimalism is not the lack of something, but instead the perfect amount of it" - Nicholas Burroughs
+> "Minimalism is not the lack of something, but instead the perfect amount of it"

 Just a lost windrunner who spends too much his time wasting it, mostly due to my obsession with Linux and ricing.
 Along with, of course, a good peach and chocolate covered almonds, nothing wastes time like those do.